-Because cucumbers are generally sold whole, and their high water content means that they deteriorate quickly after being cut, you may avoid purchasing them due to concerns about waste.
-With proper storage techniques, however, you can enjoy a cucumber for up to a week even after cutting it.
+Because cucumbers are generally sold whole and their high water content means that they deteriorate quickly after being cut, you may avoid purchasing them due to concerns about waste.
+If you follow directions for the best way to store cucumbers, however, you can enjoy them for up to a week even after cutting them.

 Tear off a piece of plastic wrap and place it over and around the cut end of the cucumber.
-Smooth the plastic wrap over the cut end so that there are no gaps or air bubbles between the plastic and the cucumber, and secure the wrap tightly around the sides of the cucumber.
+Smooth the plastic wrap over the cut end so that there are no gaps or air bubbles between the plastic and the cucumber and secure the wrap tightly around the sides of the cucumber.

-Place the cucumber inside a zip-top plastic bag, smooth the bag flat to remove the air from it, and then seal the top securely.
+Place the cucumber inside a zip-top plastic bag, smooth the bag flat to remove the air from it and then seal the top securely.

 Store the cucumber in a part of the refrigerator that is away from any apples or tomatoes, which can cause it to over-ripen.

 Use the rest of the cucumber within a week of purchasing it.
-When you unwrap the cucumber to use it again, slice off and discard about half-an-inch of the previously cut end.
+When you unwrap the cucumber to use it again, slice off and discard about a half-inch of the previously cut end.
 Even with careful storage, the very end of the cut cucumber will dry out a little while the inside remains crisp and crunchy.

-If you are incorporating green salads with cucumbers to your meals don't ruin the effort with fatty dressings.
+If you are incorporating green salads with cucumbers into your meals, don't ruin the effort with fatty dressings.
 Stick to olive oil and vinegar or low-fat dressing, or try just a drizzle of balsamic vinegar for a sweet taste without any fat.